 Check 5: Use Backup on iPhone

-By this, the process of Backup will start, and you verify that the Backup is successfully taken or not by visiting settings and iCloud and storage and then manage storage.
+By this, the process of Backup will start, and you verify that the Backup is successfully taken or not by visiting settings and iCloud and storage and then managing storage.

-Now we need to restore your iCloud Backup for this you need to go to settings, then tap on “General” and “Reset” and then finally click on “Erase all content and settings.”
+Now we need to restore your iCloud Backup.
+For this, you need to go to settings, tap on “General,” and then finally click on “Erase all content and settings.”

 After this iPhone will restart and lastly tap on Restore from Backup.